Is it Ever too Late to Complain About Historical Abuse?

 Are There Time Limits to Bringing an Abuse Claim?

 Courts do have times limits in place for bringing compensation claims.
-However, where the claim is for sexual abuse the Court does have the ability to disapply these time limits.
-The Court has this ability has they understand there are many reasons why victims don’t come forward straight away.
+However, where the claim is for sexual abuse, the Court does have the ability to disapply these time limits.
+The Court has this ability has they understand there are many reasons why survivors don’t come forward straight away.

 Please don’t let this discourage you from contacting us.
 We have helped many survivors of historic sexual abuse and we can help you too.